rszczers/mycelium/README.md

 # Mycelium growth
-This projects aims to roughly simulate growth of mycelium.
+This Intellij Idea projects aims to roughly simulate growth of mycelium.
 We wrote it with help of [Processing](https://processing.org/) and [JBox2D](https://github.com/jbox2d/jbox2d) libraries.

 ## How to run
 In project directory run